 The primary concern is the cost of a franchise tag.
 As this would be Prescott’s second consecutive franchise tag, he would earn 120 percent of his salary last year.
 Therefore, Prescott would reach $37.7 million by playing on the franchise tag in 2021.
 However, given Prescott is expected to earn around $40 million a year on a new contract, the franchise tag’s cost is not that exorbitant.

 The only caveat is that if the Cowboys sign Prescott long-term, they would have more control over his 2021 salary cap number.
 With the salary cap projected to be around $175-185 million, the Cowboys could reduce Prescott’s cap number significantly in 2021.
-That would allow them to build their team around Prescott in an attempt to challenge in the 2021 NFL season.
+That would allow them to build their team around Prescott in an attempt to compete in the 2021 NFL season.

 Which other players on offense could get the franchise tag in 2021?